waggle-sensor/waggle-docs/docs/tutorials/edge-apps/2-creating-an-edge-app.md

 python3 main.py
 ```

-You may notice something strange... there's no output!
+You may notice something... there's no output!
 Usually, published data is sent to a beehive where it can be viewed later.
-However, because we're developing locally and not configured to publish to a beehive, the data isn't going anywhere.
+However, because we're developing locally and have not configured a beehive, the data isn't going anywhere.
 In the next section, we'll see how we can tap into our published data.

 ### Viewing run logs